 Contrast

-Screen contrast measures the difference in brightness between the darkest (black) and lightest (white) dots.
-High contrast contributes to better legibility.
+Screen contrast measures the difference in brightness between the darkest spots (black) and the brightest spots (white).
+High contrast contributes to better readability.

 CMS (Content Management System)

-An acronym for Content Management System, CMS refers to the content management software used to create and manage the content displayed on different screens.
-The term CMS is also used in digital marketing, to designate solutions that make it easy to create and manage content published online (WordPress, Joomla, Prestashop, etc.).
-The French term is "logiciel de gestion de contenu".
+An acronym for Content Management System, CMS refers to content management software that allows you to create and manage the content displayed on the various screens.
+The term CMS is also used in digital marketing, to refer to solutions that make it easy to create and manage content published online (WordPress, Joomla, Prestashop, etc.).
+The French term is “content management software.”

 Synonym: Content Management Software